SSWConsulting/SSW.Rules.Content/rules/type-of-content-marketing-you-should-post/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you know what type of content marketing you should post on your socials?
+title: Do you know the types of content you should post on your social media?
 guid: 7790aae1-31fc-48e1-a882-9c72c7cda45e
 uri: type-of-content-marketing-you-should-post
 created: 2020-02-12T00:04:31.0000000Z